 Once on top of the dome, you get 360° views of Florence, making this one of the best viewpoints of this city.

-The view from the dome | Best Things to Do in Florence
+The view from the dome

-How to Visit Brunelleschi’s Dome: You must make a reservation in advance.
+You must make a reservation in advance.
 You cannot just walk up and get in line for the dome.
 In order to do the dome climb, purchase the Brunelleschi Ticket online and you will be prompted to reserve a time slot.

 In September, we had no problems booking our dome climb two days in advance.
 In the summer, when Florence is a little busier, I recommend booking your dome climb earlier than this, maybe 5 to 7 days in advance.
 Keep an eye on the weather because the dome will close during thunderstorms.

-If time slots are sold out for your visit, you can join a tour of the duomo that includes the dome climb.
+If time slots are sold out for your visit, you can join a tour of the Duomo that includes the dome climb.

-3. Visit the Baptistery of San Giovanni
+3. Step Inside the Baptistery of San Giovanni

 This is also included as part of the Duomo complex.
 If you purchase the Brunelleschi Pass to climb the dome, your entrance into the Baptistery is included.
 The Baptistery is the octagonal building that sits in front of the Duomo.